YananWu729/YananWu729.github.io/README.md

 🌍 **Live Site**: [yananwu729.github.io](https://yananwu729.github.io/)

-A minimalist digital portfolio showcasing multidisciplinary work at the intersection of design, photography, and front-end development.
+A minimalist digital portfolio showcasing multidisciplinary work at the intersection of lanhuage teaching, front-end development, and photography.
 Built with care to reflect cultural narratives and technical craftsmanship.

 ## ✨ Features
 - Responsive, clean layout optimised for storytelling